 Since this is a user setting, the GPO must be applied to OU where user accounts resides.
 But in this example we will just going to link it to the domain root because we want it to be applied globally to all user OUs.

-When the policy has applied successfully, the mapped network drive will appear on the clientdrive list
+When the policy is applied successfully, the mapped network drive will appear on the client drive list

 Mapped network drive will show up almost instantly when the policy has been refreshed.
 The command gpupdate /force can always be used to force the Group Policy update and expedite the network drive mapping.
 If mapped drive fails to appear, first thing to do make sure the policy has been applied correctly to the user account.
 You can check policy being applied to the user by issuing gpresult /r on Command Prompt.